Katamaze/WHMCS-Action-Hook-Factory/README.md

 * `YYYY/MM/DD`
 * `YYYY-MM-DD`

 This way it always uses the right regex to match the string.
-The hook triggers on `InvoiceCreated` hence it will not affect your existing invoices.
+The hook triggers on `InvoiceCreationPreEmail` hence it will not affect your existing invoices.
 Lastly it works also with multiple-lines descriptions (eg. addons, configurable options).

 [Get the Code »](https://github.com/Katamaze/WHMCS-Action-Hook-Factory/blob/master/hooks/noDatesInInvoiceItemsDescription.php)